michaelnoguera/pacdb/README.txt

 cd ~/pacdb/data/tpch
 uv run generate.py --sf 1

-# Run benchmark
+# Run baseline (unnoised) and benchmark
 cd ~/pacdb
 make clean
+make unnoised
 make benchmark

+# If you want to see the outputs of the original, unnoised queries, look at
+tail -n+1 unnoised/q*.csv

+# If you want to see the private outputs, look at
+tail -n+1 outputs/*step3/output.csv

+# If you want to see the time (in seconds) taken by the unnoised queries in DuckDB, look at
+cat unnoised/times.tsv

+# If you want to see the time (in seconds) taken by PAC-DB to run the queries privately, look at
+cat benchmarks/all.tsv

-# Zip results for download
+# Zip this scale factor's results for download
 zip -r results.zip benchmarks/ unnoised/ data/tpch/last_generated.txt